Octagon Centre: Architecture

 The Octagon Centre consists of a main auditorium known as the Convocation Hall to the north, with offices and meeting rooms in corridors across two floors at a lower elevation on the southern side of the building.
 There is also a bar lounge on the south side of the hall (at the hall's elevation); all of these areas are connected by a foyer entrance block.
-The Convocation Hall has a diameter of approximately 32 m on the East-West axis, covers an area of 870 m2 and has a capacity of 1000 seated or 1500 standing.
-The building is connected to University House by a footbridge, offering access to University House's catering facilities.
+The Convocation Hall has a diameter of approximately 32 m on the East-West axis, covers an area of 870 m2 and has a capacity of 1,230 seated or 1,800 standing.
+The building is connected to University House by a sky walkway, offering access to University House's catering facilities.

 The centre offers five meeting rooms to clients with the following outline capacities:

 Events

 The Octagon Centre has hosted live music concerts from a number of notable bands as part of the touring music circuit in the UK, such as Nirvana on 28 November 1991 and Oasis in 1994.
 The Students' Union hosts nightclub and live music events in the Octagon.
 In 2006 Eddie Izzard received an honorary doctorate in Letters at a graduation ceremony in the Octagon Centre.